Yarrow Later M-class destroyer

-The Yarrow Later M class were a class of seven destroyers built for the Royal Navy that saw service during World War I. They were based on the preceding and successful Yarrow M class with minor alterations; notably reduced beam to compensate for increased displacement and a sloping stern.
-They were sometimes described as the Yarrow R class of destroyers.
+The Yarrow Later M class were a class of seven destroyers built for the Royal Navy that saw service during World War I. They were sometimes described as the Yarrow R class of destroyers, although they lacked the geared steam turbines of their sisters.
+The design was based on the preceding and successful Yarrow M class with minor alterations; notably reduced beam to compensate for increased displacement and a sloping stern.
+They were armed with three single QF 4 in guns and four torpedo tubes for 21 in torpedoes.
+Three of the class were sunk during the war in enemy action, two by German U-boats and one by the German light cruisers Bremse and Brummer.
+Of the four that survived, two were sold to be broken up on the same day in 1926, one the following year and the last in 1939.